 My youngest actually completed this craft in preschool.
 Thank goodness for Pinterest, right?

 If you need a fun Easter craft for a smaller child, this would be a great option.
 It is fun, simple, and inexpensive.
 Plus, the kiddos like to eat the marshmallows along the way.Make this Easter craft

 38. Paper Plate Chick

 We’ve already made a paper plate chick above.
 This one is even easier.
-It would be a perfect fit for smaller kids or for moms (like me) that are the craftiest.
-(I may have just made up a word.)
+It would be a perfect fit for smaller kids or for moms (like me) that are the best in craft work.

 39. Bunny Clothespins